Ehrlichiosis in dogs

 Advice for dog owners

-Dog owners can do a number of things to help prevent this disease in their dogs:
+You can do a number of things to help prevent this disease in your dogs:

 - Have your dog on a tick control program.